jdamiba/serverless-object-detection/readme.md

 In order to train a classification algorithm, you need to provide it with a dataset of images labeled by humans.
 Using this training dataset, the algorithm learns to recognize the objects that have been labeled in images it has never seen.

-Classification algorithms can work well for images that only have one object of interest in them, but they are not very useful  when there is more than one object of interset.
+Classification algorithms can work well for images that only have one object of interest in them, but they are not very useful  when there is more than one object of interest.

 In order to get the computer to recognize distinct objects, we need to provide it with training data with ground-truth boxes drawn around the labeled objects in the image.
 Using this more detailed training dataset, an object detection algorithm can predict bounding boxes around objects in images it has never seen.